In today’s post, I will provide a comprehensive Amway Review.

 All of the problems stem with the tools business.
-The major controversy with the tools business is that the Diamonds make MOST of their money from the tools and business support materials, not Amway.
-The tools include Standing Order Tape, Book of the Month, voicemail services, Events, and other business support materials.
+The major controversy with the tools business is that the successful distributors (Emeralds and above) make MOST of their money from the tools and business support materials, not Amway.
+The tools include Standing Order Tape, Book of the Month, voicemail services, events, and other business support materials.

 Many folks argue that Amway exists to support the tools business, not the other way around.
 And that is the problem that most people have with Amway.
 I personally see it as a conflict of interest.

 I personally don’t think the tools and systems are bad.
 The tapes and functions helped me immensely.
 I know they do offer some value.
 I think it’s the pressure and deception that many Diamonds use to get everyone on their team “plugged in” to the their system.
 They stress the importance of the system and tell people the only way they can succeed is if they use the system.
 In many cases, they even refuse to work with people who don’t “buy in” to the system.